+The first step in treating an anxiety disorder is to understand it.
 Individuals suffering from a generalized anxiety disorder need not be ashamed.
 Frequently, anxiety is caused a preexisting biological condition that has been made worse by drugs and/or alcohol.
-For example, popping a Xanax every time you feel uncomfortable is a recipe for developing severe anxiety.
+For example, the person who takes a Xanax every time he or she feels uncomfortable is on the path to develop severe anxiety alongside an addiction.
 Some other disorders that are actually branches of the anxiety tree are:

 - obsessive compulsive disorder